 You can change your payout currency at any time by updating your Shopify Payments banking information from the Payment providers page in your Shopify admin.

-You need to have a bank account in the currency that you want to be paid in.
+If your country supports several payout currencies, then you need to have a bank account in the currency that you want to be paid in.
 For example, if your store is located in Canada, but you want to be paid in US dollars (USD), then you need to have a bank account that accepts USD.

 Changing your store currency

 Your store currency is the currency that is used in your Shopify admin.
 It's the currency that you price your products in and it is currency that is used in your reports.
 If you change your store currency, then your reports can be affected.
 After you have launched your store and have made sales, you need to contact Shopify Support to change your store currency.

 You can view and change your store currency from the Store currency section of the General settings page.

 Legal and tax considerations